iOmega8561/VirtualizationKit/README.md

 ## Introduction

-`VirtualizationKit` is an umbrella virtualization solution.
-It currently supports Apple Virtualization Framework, and its architecture is built and ready to accommodate additional backends (for example, QEMU) with minimal friction.
+`VirtualizationKit` currently supports Apple Virtualization Framework, and its architecture is built and ready to accommodate additional backends (for example, QEMU) with minimal friction.
 The primary goal is to offer a streamlined interface to manage virtual machines without needing to deal with the higher complexity that comes with virtualization back-ends.

 ### Design Implications
 - A **minimal** and **simple to use** API that wraps the complex virtualization back-ends and removes the need for boilerplate code.